hasmithagunda123/ALL_INDIA_HACKATHON/contributing.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for this repo, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.
+Following these guidelines will help maintainers and the community to understand your suggestions and find related suggestions.

 #### Before Submitting an Enhancement